Our case studies cover some of the products our Asia Import Platform customers have developed in recent years.

 The report must for obvious reasons be valid for the same supplier you are planning to buy products from.

 Second, you should always get the audit report verified.

 You can contact BSCI and Sedex directly to verify if the report is authentic and still valid.

-Alibaba.com and Globalsources.com enables users to filter suppliers based various factors, such as ISO 9001 and BSCI.
+Alibaba.com and Globalsources.com enable users to filter suppliers based on various factors, such as ISO 9001 and BSCI.
 All you need to do is to do a supplier search and then tick the BSCI box.

 But, as explained above, you must still verify if that is actually the case.